Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 11-12.md

 # OverTheWire Bandit - Level 11-12

 ## The Objective :
-The task is to find the password in order to progress to the next level.
+Find the password in order to progress to the next level.
 The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions.

 ---